algolia/instantsearch/docgen/src/Getting_started.md

 ## Welcome to React InstantSearch

-React InstantSearch is the ultimate toolbox for creating instant search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).
+React InstantSearch is the ultimate toolbox for creating instant-search experiences using [React](https://facebook.github.io/react/) and [Algolia](https://www.algolia.com/).

 In this tutorial, you'll learn how to: